Driver License Reinstatement FAQs

 High Risk Dependent individuals must successfully complete a minimum of seventy-five [75] hours of dependency treatment and upon completion of any and all necessary treatment and after discharge, have active ongoing participation in all activities specified in the continuing care plan.

-High Risk Non-dependent
+High Risk Non-Dependent

 High Risk Non-dependent individuals are those whose last three DUI dispositions resulting from separate incidents (i.e. any combination of DUI convictions or court-ordered supervisions, prior statutory summary suspensions, or prior reckless driving convictions reduced from DUI) occurred within a ten [10] year period prior to the date of the most current arrest but are not otherwise dependent on alcohol and/or drugs.